-- Insert the USB flash drive containing the original or new BIOS file to the USB port. - 2.
-The utility will automatically recover the BIOS.
-It resets the system when the BIOS recovery is finished.
+- Insert the USB flash drive with the original or updated BIOS file to one USB port on the system. - The utility will automatically recover the BIOS.
+It resets the system when the BIOS recovery finished.

 DO NOT shut down or reset the system while recovering the BIOS!
 Doing so would cause system boot failure!